Q1Media/node-style-guide/Readme.md

 ### Opening braces go on the same line

 Your opening braces go on the same line as the statement.
+Also, notice the use of whitespace before and after the conditionstatement.
+There should always be a space after `if` and after the closing parathesis.
+The same goes with functions.

 *Right:*